jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=5KdE0p2joJw

 That's our ancestors in the video, and it should be all of us today too.
-So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, are intimidated by the uber-rich... fine, you've spotted a problem.
+So, if you hate technology, despise your job, see conspiracies everywhere, worry about climate change, are intimidated by the uber-rich, are scared about Covid-19... fine, you've spotted a problem.
 What are you going to do about it?

 For all the negatives of this pandemic, I think there's one big positive.
 Most people are stepping up, staying home, self-isolating, and social distancing.
 A few weeks ago these habits didn't even exist, and it's already taboo to flaunt them.
 Our society can still adapt when we realize we should.

-Good progress, but there's still a lot more upgrades in the technology tree waiting to be clicked.
+Good thing because there's a lot more upgrades in the technology tree waiting to be clicked.

 I wrote this book to get you dreaming about them all.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies by making unhappy people realize the big picture.
 That our choices are our most potent political weapon.
-That with advanced technology, our choices are, in fact, weapons for change.
+That with advanced technology, our choices are, in fact, levers for change.

 Today, if we don't step up to upgrade our politics, we'll keep suffering the unknowns of a degenerating Industrial age society.
 We'll stay unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods of the Internet Age.